Does life ever feel like a hack rather than on purpose?

 Learning More about Roles in Scrum

 The three roles of Scrum are simple yet nuanced.
 Like many roles, they are best learned through repetition and practice.
-If you want to learn more about roles in Scrum, there are some posts below you might like.

 To learn more about Scrum, check out my What is Scrum?
 A Guide for Everyday People to Learn Scrum.
 If you have more questions, please feel free to reach out on LinkedIn.

 Still not sure about your next step with Scrum?
 I offer a couple of free coaching sessions each month.
-You can signup for a free 1-hour coaching session, and we can work together to identify a good next step for you.
+You can signup for a free 30-minute coaching session, and we can work together to identify a good next step for you.

 Scrum roles